-“Patterns & Rhythms” is the theme of this year’s annual invitational group show at Weyrich Gallery, one of Albuquerque’s oldest and finest art purveyors.
-Featured artists are Trina Badarak-Hall, Marilyn Bennett, Vicki Bolen, Patty Hammarstedt, Dale Harris, Billie Lauder, Trish Meyer, Gail Murray, Ginger Rice, Mary Sundstrom, and Sharon Wenzel.
-This talented group explores inner and outer worlds of design, pattern, repetition and resonance in unique and imaginative ways.
-Location and opening hours at weyrichgallery.com.
+“Patterns & Rhythms” was the theme of the 2014 annual invitational group show at Weyrich Gallery, one of Albuquerque’s oldest and finest art purveyors.
+Featured artists were Trina Badarak-Hall, Marilyn Bennett, Vicki Bolen, Patty Hammarstedt, Dale Harris, Billie Lauder, Trish Meyer, Gail Murray, Ginger Rice, Mary Sundstrom, and Sharon Wenzel.
+This talented group explored inner and outer worlds of design, pattern, repetition and resonance in unique and imaginative ways.

 Lost & Found (2014)

 Rust and calligraphy on Evolon, silk, organza; copper, thread | 36” x 11"

-I’m also thrilled to have a new print, Address Unknown, juried into New Grounds’ 2nd International Juried Printmaking Exhibition.
-More details on their website (a gallery should be posted soon).
+I was also thrilled to have a new print, Address Unknown, juried into New Grounds’ 2nd International Juried Printmaking Exhibition.
+See Exhibit Gallery on the New Grounds website.